Suspicious Activities Detection acc. to the German Money Laundering Act (GwG)

 The proliferation of unilateral and secondary sanctions has led to a concerning trend of overcompliance by businesses, particularly banks and financial institutions.
 Overcompliance refers to excessively restrictive practices that go beyond the requirements of sanctions regulations.

-Has the EU entered the era of extraterritorial sanctions?
+EU entering the era of extraterritorial sanctions

 With the recent adoption of the EU’s 13th sanctions package against Russia, we sought insights from our senior legal officers at Wiacon, Negin Ajam and Nasim Zargarinezhad.